Control Testing

 • Links: the issue references both the control and the specific test that triggered it

 A system comment is added to the auto-created issue noting which test triggered it.
-This issue then feeds into the risk report, connecting failed controls to risk exposure.
+The issue is also fanned out to every risk this control mitigates, and those risks' actual (current) residual scores rise toward inherent until the control is performing again.
+This feeds into the risk report, connecting under-performing controls to risk exposure.
+Overdue or never-tested controls weaken the actual residual in the same way, even before a graded result exists.